SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 ![Figure: Good example – The video contains a great title, description and thumbnail](GoodExample-framing.jpeg)
 :::

-## Example of a Sprint Meeting recording
+## ✅ Good Example of a Sprint Meeting recording

 Here is an example of a Sprint Meeting recording from the [Tina CMS](https://tina.io/) Team.